Make your meeting efficient and successful by avoiding these bad habits.

 Don’t Cancel at the Last-Minute

 “Do not cancel the day of or the day before,” Correale warns.
-Tastings are costly for caterers and require a lot of preparation.
+Wedding food tastings are costly for caterers and require a lot of preparation.
 It’s always important to be mindful of that.

 Don’t Be Afraid to Try New Things